 - The 2018 Share Options are subscription rights in registered form. - The 2018 Share Options are in principle non-transferable, except as provided otherwise in the grant agreement or by the board of directors, and except in case of death of the beneficiary and in the context of inheritance planning by the beneficiary.
-In case of death, only 2018 Share Options that have vested prior to the time of death can be transferred.
+In case of death, only 2018 Share Options that have vested prior to the time of death can be transferred. - Each 2018 Share Option can be exercised for one new ordinary share. - If a 2018 Share Option which is not exercisable or which cannot be exercised pursuant to the issuance conditions (as determined in the 2018 Share Option Plan or in the relevant sub-plan and/or share option agreement) becomes prematurely exercisable on the basis of the provisions of Article 7:71 of the Belgian Companies and Associations Code (or any other provision having the same purport) and is also exercised pursuant to said provision, the shares obtained by exercising the 2018 Share Options shall not be transferable, unless explicitly agreed upon by the board of directors, until the time the underlying 2018 Share Options would have become exercisable in accordance with the 2018 Share Option Plan, the relevant sub-plan or share option agreement. - The exercise price of the 2018 Share Options shall be determined by the board of directors of the Company, taking into account applicable laws and the restrictions set out in the relevant 2018 Share Option Plan. - The 2018 Share Options are granted for free, i.e. no consideration is due upon the grant of the 2018 Share Options, unless the grant agreement provides otherwise. - Pursuant to Belgian company law, the 2018 Share Options have a maximum term of 10 years as of their issuance. - Unless stipulated otherwise in the grant agreement, one third of the 2018 Share Options granted to a beneficiary shall vest one year after the date of grant, the remaining two thirds will vest in in 8 equal instalments, whereby on each first calendar day of the 8 quarters following first anniversary of the date of grant falls, 1/8 of the total number of unvested 2018 Share Options granted to a beneficiary shall vest.
+However, unless determined otherwise in the grant agreement or by the board of directors, there is accelerated vesting of the 2018 Share Options in the event of a sale or other transfer of at least 50% of all of the then outstanding shares of the Company, whereby an (internal) reorganisation in which the Shares of the Company would be transferred to a person in which the then existing shareholders of the Company were to hold shares or other interest in a similar proportion as the proportion held by each of them in the Company will not result in accelerated vesting.
+Notwithstanding the foregoing, the board of directors can at all times decide to accelerate the vesting of (all or part of) the 2018 Share Options and determine the conditions of such accelerated vesting.

-- Each 2018 Share Option can be exercised for one new ordinary share. - If a 2018 Share Option which is not exercisable or which cannot be exercised pursuant to the issuance conditions (as determined in the 2018 Share Option Plan or in the relevant sub-plan and/or share option agreement) becomes prematurely exercisable on the basis of the provisions of Article 7:71 of the Belgian Companies and Associations Code (or any other provision having the same purport) and is also exercised pursuant to said provision, the shares obtained by exercising the 2018 Share Options shall not be transferable, unless explicitly agreed upon by the board of directors, until the time the underlying 2018 Share Options would have become exercisable in accordance with the 2018 Share Option Plan, the relevant sub-plan or share option agreement. - The exercise price of the 2018 Share Options shall be determined by the board of directors of the Company, taking into account applicable laws. - The 2018 Share Options are granted for free, i.e. no consideration is due upon the grant of the 2018 Share Options, unless the grant agreement provides otherwise. - Pursuant to Belgian company law, the 2018 Share Options have a maximum term of 10 years as of their issuance. - Unless stipulated otherwise in the grant agreement, one third of the 2018 Share Options granted to a beneficiary shall vest one year after the date of grant, the remaining two thirds will vest in in 8 equal instalments, whereby on each first calendar day of the 8 quarters following first anniversary of the date of grant falls, 1/8 of the total number of unvested 2018 Share Options granted to a beneficiary shall vest.
-However, unless determined otherwise in the grant agreement or by the board of directors, there is accelerated vesting of the 2018 Share Options in the event of a sale or other transfer of at least 50% of all of the then outstanding shares of the Company, whereby an (internal) reorganisation in which the Shares of the Company would be transferred to a person in which the then existing shareholders of the Company will not result in accelerated vesting.
-Notwithstanding the foregoing, the board of directors can at all times decide to accelerate the vesting of (all or part of) the 2018 Share Options and determine the conditions of such accelerated vesting. - The 2018 Share Options, whether vested or not, of beneficiaries of whom the employment agreement, consultancy agreement or directorship with the Company is terminated for serious cause, breach of contract or breach of director responsibilities, shall automatically and immediately lapse and become null and void. - The 2018 Share Option Plan is governed by the laws of Belgium.
+- The 2018 Share Options, whether vested or not, of beneficiaries of whom the employment agreement, consultancy agreement or directorship with the Company is terminated for serious cause, breach of contract or breach of director responsibilities, shall automatically and immediately lapse and become null and void. - The 2018 Share Option Plan is governed by the laws of Belgium.